Arunima-Paul/Performance-Analysis_Telecom/README.md

 c)	DADAFONE at 10.31% and Others at 7.23% are smaller players.

-d) Atliqo slipped to no. 3 position in the market with 19.56% market share.
+d) AtliQo slipped to no. 3 position in the market with 19.56% market share.

 e) From the line chart for market share by month shows fluctuating trends, with AtliQo experiencing a downward trajectory after 5G - confirmed by visible dips in months like June, April, January, July, September.